Customizing Your Output

 logging:

-default_level: "INFO" # Log verbosity
+console_level: "INFO" # Log verbosity (DEBUG, INFO, WARNING, ERROR)

 Per-Source Customization